Jaymon/caches/README.md

 ## How to use

-Caches can only use [Redis](http://redis.io).

 Caches relies on setting the environment variable `CACHES_DSN`:

-    caches.interface.Redis://localhost/0
+    redis://localhost/0

-If you want to cache things using more than one Redis server, you can actually set multiple environment variables:
+If you want to cache things using more than one Redis server, you can actually set multiple environment variables and specify the `caches.interface.Redis` class you want to use:

+    # redis1 uses the standard Redis interface
-    export CACHES_DSN_1=caches.interface.Redis://somedomain.com/0#redis1
+    export CACHES_DSN_1=redis://somedomain.com/0#redis1

+    # redis2 uses a custom interface child class
-    export CACHES_DSN_2=caches.interface.Redis://someotherdomain.com/0#redis2
+    export CACHES_DSN_2=custom.interface.Redis://someotherdomain.com/0#redis2

 After you've set the environment variable, then you just need to import caches in your code: